OpenARK-Berkeley/DTTDv2-ZED/tools/README.md

 Capture data for a scene (either data collection or extrinsic calculation).
 Captures RGB, depth, and meta data.

 ### Arguments
- 1. `camera`: Required argument corresponding to the name of the camera used in this scene capture.
+ 1. `camera_name`: Required argument corresponding to the name of the camera used in this scene capture.
 Should match a name of a folder within `cameras/`
+ 2. `camera_type`: Required argument corresponding to the type of the camera used.
+Currently supporting `azure_kinect` and `zed_2`.
- 2. `--scene_name`: Name of scene if creating a data collection scene, or if creating a named extrinsic scene
+ 3. `--scene_name`: Name of scene if creating a data collection scene, or if creating a named extrinsic scene
- 3. `--extrinsic`: Creating an extrinsic calculation scene.
+ 4. `--extrinsic`: Creating an extrinsic calculation scene.
 Output will now be placed in `EXTRINSICS_DIR` instead of `SCENE_DIR`

 ### Outputs